JeremyLikness/SterlingNoSQL/README.md

 # Sterling NoSQL Object-Oriented Database

-This is the project for Sterling, and object-oriented database Jeremy authored to meet the growing demand for queryable, persistent storage in Silverlight and Windows Phone apps.
+This is the project for Sterling, and object-oriented database Jeremy Likness created to meet the growing demand for queryable, persistent storage in Silverlight and Windows Phone apps in the early two-thousand tens.

 ![Sterling Database](./Sterling-Final-Small.png)